Phippsy/EphemerEar/README.md

 ## EphemerEar setup

-This guide walks you through setting up EphemerEar, an application that automates voice recording transcription and triggers GPT-4 based conversations.
+EphemerEar is an application that automates voice recording transcription and (optionally) triggers GPT-4 or 3.5-based conversations.
 It leverages Hazel for macOS to monitor new voice recordings and processes them according to your specifications.

 Intended use is to allow you to capture any voice recording on your iPhone, iPad, Apple Watch or Mac and have your thoughts automatically transcribed and filed away for future reference.
 This can be useful for capturing "shower thoughts", working and thinking away from a desk and triggering automations (e.g. adding to-dos) to run based on your spoken input.